Navigated to

 DMPonline contains ready-made templates from various funding bodies and other organisations to base your work on, such as the Swedish Research Council and the European Commission.

-Umeå University has developed a template based on the recommendations from Science Europe, which the Swedish Research Council and Formas have also adopted.
+Umeå University uses a template based on the Core Requirements from Science Europe, which the Swedish Research Council and Formas have also adopted.
 The University’s data management plan template is available in the following versions:

 • an open-ended template (Swedish and English);